liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. there is no ideal static configuration
 1. make heavy use of
 1. not in the sense that
-1. the difference between knwoing the name of the thing and knowing the thing
 1. hair tie
 1. operating the game
 1. folk art